 It's hard to believe that almost 40 years have passed since the drag racing legends, Don "the Snake" Prudhomme and Tom "the Mongoose" McEwen, joined forces in forming Wildlife Racing with then-unprecedented corporate backing from Mattel's Hot Wheels brand.
 A deal made by McEwen himself, that would become first large non-automotive sponsorship; changing the face of drag racing into a big-time, big-money motorsport.

 "Fans of all ages come up to me at the racetrack and talk about the Snake and Mongoose and Hot Wheels all the time," Prudhomme said.
 "The Hot Wheels partnership really helped build our image and status and it's a good feeling to relive such great memories from years past."

 "The relationship with Hot Wheels is definitely a highlight of my racing career," McEwen added.
 "Not only was the partnership with Hot Wheels a big deal for us, but also for the entire sport of drag racing."

-Prudhomme and McEwen were veterans of the West Coast drag racing scene in the mid-Sixties.
-Which developed into an off-track friendship, and an on-track rivalry.
-These two men still hold two of the most hallowed nicknames in drag racing history, "The Snake and The Mongoose."
+Prudhomme and McEwen were veterans of the West Coast drag racing scene in the mid-1960s.
+They developed an off-track friendship and an on-track rivalry.
+These two men still hold two of the most hallowed nicknames in drag racing history, "the Snake and the Mongoose."